Fonfon02/Module141/documentation.md

 ## Phpmyadmin vs Adminer
 ### What are Phpmyadmin and Adminer?
 They are both web administration tools for databases.
-They are used to manage databases, are written in PHP and can be installed on the server and accessed from a web browser.
+They are used to manage databases, are written in PHP and can be installed on a server and accessed from a web browser.

 They provide a GUI to manage databases.